zanedr/front-end-submissions-public/1705/mod-1/number-guesser/david-becker.md

 #### Structure of Code

-* __Proficient__ : Leverages cascading styles and CSS specificity rules to create more complex targeting of elements in order to reduce, reuse, share styles across elements.
-Organizes properties within rules based upon industry standard principles of writing consistent, idiomatic CSS.
+* __Novice:__ Can effectively target DOM elements via tag, class, and/or id and write CSS rules around each element to create the desired style.

 #### Implementation

-* __Advanced Beginner:__ Can articulate the differences between the approaches of absolute/relative positioning, flex-box, floats, and can appropriately apply the approaches to solve a variety of layout problems.
+* __Novice:__ Can articulate how the CSS box model works and apply it appropriately in a static layout.

 ------------------------------------------------------------------